 A MUSICAL BRIDGE BETWEEN NEW YORK AND BEIRUT BRINGS HOPE

 Praised for his precision and elegance at the podium, the native Parisian conductor has spent the majority of his life in New York City, where he built an impressive international career.
 He was born in Paris in 1948 and grew up in a family who understood and encouraged him to pursue a career as a musician.
 Although his parents insisted that he get a baccalaureate, which he did in philosophy, he at the same time studied music at the Versailles Conservatory where he would graduate in viola, music theory, and harmony.
 Later Jean Pierre met maestro Jean Fournet, the celebrated French conductor, who accepted him as a private student.
-Both Lengyel and Fournet are the two mentors who most profoundly shaped who he is as a musician to this day.
+Both violinist Gabriella Lengyel and Maestro Fournet are the two mentors who most profoundly shaped who he is as a musician to this day.

 For more than a year now, Jean Pierre has pent a tremendous amount of time on this project, happily doing so.
 It has allowed him to meet, often virtually, so many inspiring people who offered their help, advice, and encouragement.
 For this, he is immensely grateful.